blachlylab/mucor/README.md

 Colon delimited name and path to variant database in bgzipped VCF format.
 Can be declared >= 0 times.
 Ex: -db name1:/full/user/path/name1.vcf.gz.
 Optional

 `-s SAMPLES, --samples SAMPLES`
 Text file containing sample names.
-One sample per line.
-Configuration may not be correct if any sample names are within another sample name.
+One sample per line. `mucor_config.py` attempts to guess which files belong with which sample IDs using globbing (wildcard filename matching).
+This means that the auto-configuration may be incorrect if any sample names are contained within another sample name.
 Ex: U-23 and U-238.
 U-23 would erroneously identify U-238 files, requiring manual modification of the JSON file.
+Sample IDs U-023 and U-238 would not exhibit this problem.
 Required

 `-d PROJECT_DIRECTORY, --project_directory PROJECT_DIRECTORY`
 Working/project directory, in which to find variant call files to aggregate.
 Variant calls can be in the provided directory, or any of its subdirectories.
 Default: current working directory